NebraLtd/Helium-Guides/docs/handy-guides/resources.md

-# Helium Resource and Community Projects.
+# Helium Resources and Community Projects

-## Community Project
+## Community Projects

 List of project that developed & shared by community members with 💙